amynesky/qdoWebUI/README.txt

 });

-/config/apiHost.json can be manually edited to match the api host. logIn() tells the app to store the api host name in a $rootScope variable. $rootScope functions and variables are global across all templates.
+/config/apiHost.json can be manually edited to match the api host. logIn() tells the app to store the api host name in the variable $rootScope.apiHost. $rootScope functions and variables are global across all templates.
 Then logIn() calls the setCredentials function inside the Auth service in the services.js file:

 qdoServices.factory('Auth', ['$base64', '$cookieStore', '$http', function ($base64, $cookieStore, $http) {
     return {